-However, with a live-in carer who is solely there to provide the one to one care that your loved one needs, your loved one should be able to remain as independent as possible for as long as possible.
+However, with a live-in carer who is solely there to provide the one-to-one care that your loved one needs, your loved one should be able to enjoy independent living for as long as possible.
 They will be able to safely enjoy the things their community has to offer and maintain their relationships with friends and neighbours with the support of a live-in carer.

 Mobility aids for the elderly to improve daily living As we age, our balance can often become compromised, leading to slips, trips and falls.
 While